ulquolrra-cifer/DeepNet/readme.txt

-"""It's codes of my study"""
+"""It's codes for my study"""